Junior State of America: Northeast State

-The Northeast is composed of chapters from Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, Connecticut and New York.
-It boasts two regions, the New England Region (VT, NH, MA, RI) and the Empire Constitution Region (CT, NY).
+The Northeast was composed of chapters from Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, Connecticut and New York.
+It boasted two regions, the New England Region (VT, NH, MA, RI) and the Empire Constitution Region (CT, NY).

-Winter Congress is held in Arlington, Virginia, while the Spring and Fall State Conventions rotate between Boston, MA, Stamford, CT, and Providence, RI.
+Winter Congress was held in Arlington, Virginia, while the Spring and Fall State Conventions rotated between Boston, Massachusetts, Stamford, Connecticut, and Providence, Rhode Island.